chudkowsky/howcryptoworksbook/Chapter_13_DePIN.md

 ### Network Resilience and Anti-Fragility

-DePIN networks are designed to be **anti-fragile**—they grow stronger from stress and attacks through decentralized architecture and economic incentives.
+DePIN networks are designed to be **anti-fragile**: they grow stronger from stress and attacks through decentralized architecture and economic incentives.

 #### Geographic Distribution
 **Global deployment** resists localized disruptions from natural disasters, political instability, or infrastructure failures. **Redundancy mechanisms** ensure service continuity even with significant participant churn.